Skinners' Hall is temporarily closed for operational use and venue hire.

-The Skinners' Company is overseeing an exciting major redevelopment of its scheduled ancient monument that aims to protect and conserve their unique building and outside spaces for future generations.
+The Skinners' Company is overseeing an exciting major redevelopment of its unique building and outside spaces.
+In close consultation with Historic England and the City of London, the project aims to protect and conserve The Company's scheduled ancient monument for future generations.

-Skinners' Hall will be enhanced with sustainable mechanical and electrical services, improved accessibility and access to increased venue spaces .
+Skinners' Hall will also be enhanced with sustainable mechanical and electrical services, improved accessibility and increased venue spaces .

 Full operations are planned to resume in the Spring of 2024.

-Click on the Link below for a fascinating virtual tour of Skinners' Hall before works commenced:
+Click on the Link below for a fascinating virtual tour of Skinners' Hall before the works commenced:

 The first Skinners met each other in local taverns or churches to discuss their trade and problems, but as they became wealthier they began to pay for more permanent rooms.

 Records show that Skinners' leased the building that was originally on the site now occupied by Skinners’ Hall.
 The building was known as the Copped Hall and was at that time the London home of Edmund Earl of Cornwall.
 This property faced Dowgate Hill and was divided into five shops with rooms above.
 Behind the shops was the main hall reached via a courtyard that gave ample space for preparing processions and pageants.
 Harbin’s “Dictionary of London” states that the Skinners’ were in possession of the Copped Hall in the time of Henry 111 (1216-1272).
 Harbin refers to a deed dated 1267, however this deed is not in the Company’s ownership.
 The earliest reliable deed is dated 1295 and is shown here.